Brilord/Transparent-AI-Client/TECHNICAL_README.md

-﻿# Technical README - PlanaClientV2.0
+﻿# Technical README - Transparent AI Client

 An in-depth look at how this Electron link manager is structured, how data moves through it, and what the key functions do.